List of Applicable standard (LOAS)/Medical Device Standards

 EN 556-1:2001: Sterilization of medical devices – Requirements for medical devices to be designated “STERILE” – Part 1: Requirements for terminally sterilized medical devices EN 556-1:2001/AC:2006.

-- The semi harmonized standard or another safety standard may be considered the next step to identify the product-specific standard.
+- The semi harmonized medical device standard or another safety standard may be considered the next step to identify the product-specific standard.

-- Then you can identify product-specific standards, either in the Official Journal of the European Union or International Organization for Standardization (ISO) or ASTM or other databases.
+- Then you can identify product-specific medical device standards, either in the Official Journal of the European Union or International Organization for Standardization (ISO) or ASTM or other databases.

 - At last, you may add applicable guidelines as per your device.

-- And if the medical device are manufactured with a new technology/ or having a new feature, standards may or may not exist or may be in draft form.
-So if the standard is not published yet it may be reliable to inform the relevant Regulatory Authority to determine the approach to conforming to the standard as it will not yet be known whether the Regulatory Authority will recognize the standard.
+- And if the medical devices are manufactured with a new technology/ or having a new feature, medical device standards may or may not exist or may be in draft form.
+So if the standard is not published yet it may be reliable to inform the relevant Regulatory Authority to determine the approach to conforming to the medical device standard as it will not yet be known whether the Regulatory Authority will recognize the standard.